Wellstone Muscular Dystrophy Specialized Research Center (MDSRC)

 • A young boy wearing glasses smiles as he plays with toy dinosaurs.

-Project 3: This project, led by Nazir Saad, PhD, will focus on defining new biomarkers for DMD and FSHD in muscle extracellular vesicles (EVs).
+Project 3: This project, led by Nizar Saad, PhD, will focus on defining new biomarkers for DMD and FSHD in muscle extracellular vesicles (EVs).
 It will also develop methods to encapsulate AAV treatments within EVs to increase immune evasion and treatment efficacy.
 Click here to learn more.